alpha-unito/streamflow/CONTRIBUTING.md

 ## Contribute to the documentation

 ### Generate the documentation
-The documentation is written in the reStructuredText markup language, and [Sphinx](https://www.sphinx-doc.org/en/master/) software is used to generate different output formats.
+The documentation is written in the reStructuredText markup language, and the [Sphinx](https://www.sphinx-doc.org/en/master/) framework is used to generate different output formats.
 The command below installs all the required packages.
 ```bash
 cd docs
 pip install -r requirements.txt